devrath/studious-ds-adventure/collection/LinkedList/Fundamental Programs/InsertElement/README.md

 ## 📺 `Problem statement`
-Setting a new element at a particular position in the list
+Inserting a new element at a particular position at a linked list

 ## 📟 `Output`
 Existing `data-set` --  Elements ->[10-20-30]